News & Insights

 Smart containers are a revolutionary leap in the shipping and logistics industry, integrating Internet of Things (IoT) technology into traditional shipping containers.
 This integration outfits these containers with sensors that monitor and report real-time data on the container's location, temperature, humidity, and other critical environmental parameters.
 These sensors are part of self-powered IoT gateway devices that ensure continuous data transmission to a cloud-based platform, enabling real-time processing and global accessibility.

-The functionality of smart containers extends beyond simple monitoring, providing comprehensive insights into the container's journey.
+The functionality of smart containers extends beyond simple monitoring, providing comprehensive insights into the shipping container's journey.
 This includes location tracking, environmental condition monitoring, and alerts for handling or potential tampering.
 Through intuitive web-based applications, stakeholders can make informed decisions by automating processes based on live data updates, such as Estimated Time of Arrival (ETA), transit times, and alerts for schedule deviations or unexpected environmental changes.

 Furthermore, accumulating and analysing this data over time can identify patterns that drive operational improvements across the global supply chain.
 Smart containers enhance process efficiency and operational excellence by enabling advanced monitoring and management capabilities, revolutionising how goods are transported and managed worldwide.

-Affixed IoT Smart Containers
+Affixed IoT smart containers

 Affixed IoT smart containers feature permanently attached or temporarily fixed devices to the container for a certain period.
-These containers are equipped with various tracking and monitoring devices that provide continuous, real-time data on the container's journey.
+These shipping containers are equipped with various tracking and monitoring devices that provide continuous, real-time data on the container's journey.
 This data includes GPS positioning, temperature, humidity, vibration, shock, and even radiation levels, offering a detailed view of the cargo's condition and location without requiring manual checks.
 The installation of these devices represents an additional logistic effort, as they need to be mounted and, if necessary, removed at the end of the service contract.
 Despite this, they present a cost-effective solution to enhance cargo tracking and monitoring, significantly improving shipping efficiency and security.

-Embedded IoT smart containers are at the forefront of container technology, with IoT hardware integrated directly into the container's design during manufacturing or as a retrofit to existing containers.
+Integrated IoT smart containers are at the forefront of container technology, with IoT hardware integrated directly into the container's design during manufacturing or as a retrofit to existing containers.
 This integration ensures that the containers are "always smart," eliminating the need for additional logistic efforts to install IoT systems after construction.

-Embedded IoT smart Containers can monitor various environmental and situational parameters, providing seamless, comprehensive management and tracking capabilities throughout the shipping process.
+Integrated IoT smart Containers can monitor various environmental and situational parameters, providing seamless, comprehensive management and tracking capabilities throughout the shipping process.
 As a result, stakeholders gain unparalleled control and insight over their supply chain operations, with no need for subsequent IoT device installation or removal.

-What are the Benefits of Smart Containers?
+What are the benefits of smart containers?

 The introduction of smart containers into the global supply chain has ushered in a new era of efficiency, security, and environmental responsibility.
 Here are the key benefits these innovative solutions bring to the table:

-1. Accurate Prediction of Arrival Times
+1. Accurate prediction of arrival times

 Smart containers, equipped with advanced sensors, provide unprecedented tracking capabilities.
 This feature allows all stakeholders, from customers to port operators, to precisely predict the arrival times of shipments, thus preventing disruptive bottlenecks at ports.
 By offering real-time updates on location and the physical condition of goods in transit, smart containers enable proactive adjustments to minimise risks of damage or delay, thereby enhancing the overall supply chain efficiency.

-2. Reduced Detention and Demurrage Costs
+2. Reduced detention and demurrage costs

 Smart containers facilitate more efficient operations at ports and terminals by reducing container dwell time and decreasing detention and demurrage fees.
 This efficiency saves costs and maintains high standards of customer service.

 The data collected by smart containers enable hyper-accurate location tracking, which significantly improves fleet management.
-This optimisation reduces container repositioning, addressing the costly issue of transporting empty containers.
+This optimisation reduces container repositioning, addressing the costly issue of transporting empty shipping containers.
 Avoiding such unnecessary shipments could drastically cut carbon emissions, creating a more sustainable and cost-effective supply chain.

-4. Increased Number of Trips per Container
+4. Increased number of trips per container

 Smart containers significantly reduce idle time by optimising routes, managing equipment efficiently, and facilitating seamless transfers across different transportation modes.
 This improvement in container utilisation allows for an increased number of trips per container, boosting the revenue for asset owners

-5. Product Preservation
+5. Product preservation

 Sensors within smart containers can regulate internal conditions, ensuring that temperature-sensitive cargo, such as food or pharmaceuticals, is transported under optimal conditions.
 This capability is crucial for maintaining the quality and safety of perishable goods throughout their journey.